 - In the years to 1985, the Community developed a large body of legislation which provided health controls for crops and ensured that food derived from these plants was safe for consumers.
 However, the various essential controls on compliance with this legislation have remained national.
 This has meant that, when arable plants and products are traded across frontiers, national authorities have carried out the plant health checks and controls at frontier customs posts.
 This has created administrative burdens, costs and delays which have no place in a single market. - The 1985 White Paper "Completing the Internal Market" looked forward to the elimination of controls at the Community's internal frontiers by 1992.
 In the field of plant health controls, this will require further harmonization of national laws and regulations on essential arable plant health requirements.
 This harmonization must reach the point where it is possible for plants and plant products, destined for export across the Community's internal frontiers, to be controlled and certified at the point of departure.
 The resulting certification then need only be checked at the point of import into the other Member State.
 Within practical limits, a similar system should apply to imports from non-EEC countries. - The Community has taken substantial steps in this direction over the last 30 years.
 However, progress since the publication of the White Paper has been disappointing.
-Four of the planned proposals have been adopted by the Council.
-Legislation has been adopted on a plant protection product, ethylene oxide, (summary 2.1), two measures on pesticide residues (2.7 & 2.8) and one on additives (2.6); another measure on protective measures against organisms harmful to plants has been partially adopted (summary 2.5).
-Three further proposals have been drafted.
+Five of the planned proposals have been adopted by the Council.
+Legislation has been adopted on a plant protection product, ethylene oxide, (summary 2.1), two measures on pesticide residues (2.7&2.8), one on additives (2.6) and one on the certification of seeds (2.4); another measure on protective measures against organisms harmful to plants has been partially adopted (summary 2.5).
+Four further proposals have been drafted.
 Two concern products which protect plants from diseases: (2.2) applies specifically to plant protection products ethoxyquin and diphenylamine and (2.3) concerns the EEC-acceptance of plant protection products.
-Another concerns the certification of seeds (2.4). - Further proposals have been timetabled for publication and adoption before 1992.
-These are in the areas of plant protection and - · Community plant health inspectorate - protective measures against the introduction of organisms harmful to plants or plant products - · pesticide residues on fruit and vegetables - · certification of seedlings and reproductive material of fruit plants and decorative plants - plant health certificates - liability in respect of plant health - alignment of standards of plant health - · creation of a European law on plant breeders rights.
+The third concerns the reduction of plant health checks at their destination (2.10) and the fourth covers the maximum levels of pesticides allowed in fruit and vegetables (summary 2.9). - Further proposals have been timetabled for publication and adoption before 1992.
+These are in the areas of plant protection and - Community plant health inspectorate - protective measures against the introduction of organisms harmful to plants or plant products - pesticide residues in fruit and vegetables - certification of seedlings and reproductive material of fruit plants and decorative plants - · plant health certificates - · liability in respect of plant health - · alignment of standards of plant health - creation of a European law on plant breeders rights.